gir87/YouTubeDownloader/README.md

 # YouTubeDownloader

 A small script for downloading YouTube video's via Python.
+Written for Windows users / n00bs.

+Requirements:
+- Python
+- Pytube (pip install pytube)
+- FFmpeg (put in samme folder as py script)

 How to use:
 - Adjust the YT link and the video resolution (if available).
 - The highest bitrate audio will be downloaded as mp4 and merged with the video file.

-Requirements:
-- Python
-- Pytube (pip install pytube)
-- FFmpeg (pip install ffmpeg-python)